King and Queen lead nation in marking anniversary of Queen Elizabeth II’s death

 Charles and Camilla attended the Scottish church where the late Queen worshipped for a poignant event where private prayers were said and a moment of reflection observed for the nation’s longest-serving monarch.

-Members of the royal family also marked the anniversary around the country, with the Prince and Princess of Wales leaving a floral tribute to the late Queen during a private service at St Davids Cathedral in Wales.
+Members of the royal family also marked the anniversary around the country, and the Princess of Wales was visibly moved when, with her husband by her side, she laid flowers by a portrait of the late Queen during a private service at St Davids Cathedral in Wales.

+The princess, wearing pearl earrings which belonged to Elizabeth II, later spoke to guests at a reception in the cloisters, telling them: “We all have wonderful memories of her, we have to hold on to them.”

 At Windsor Castle the Duke of Sussex visited St George’s Chapel where his grandmother was laid to rest.

-William and Kate posted the touching social media tribute “We all miss you”, which was echoed by the Queen’s granddaughter Princess Eugenie, who wrote on Instagram: “Thinking of you today.
+William and Kate also posted a touching social media tribute “We all miss you”, which was echoed by the Queen’s granddaughter Princess Eugenie, who wrote on Instagram: “Thinking of you today.
 Missing you so much.”

 Queen Elizabeth died peacefully at her Balmoral home aged 96 on September 8 last year, after serving as sovereign for 70 years, and was mourned by her family and friends and remembered by the nation.